 IFRS 2 requires an expense to be recognised at the grant date fair value, with a corresponding increase in equity over the vesting period.
 IFRS 2 will therefore apply at and from the deemed grant date of the shares.
-The Company has determined that the grant date of the shares will be on or around completion of an acquisition.
+The Company has determined that the grant date of the shares will be on completion of an acquisition.
+This is on the basis that there is no clarity as to the nature and value of the instruments until the acquisition is finally approved, as they are effectively an economic interest in the acquired business.